List of He-Man and the Masters of the Universe characters: Teela

 Teela is the Captain of the Royal Guard and Man-At-Arms' adopted daughter.
-The original minicomics depicted Teela as a magical clone of the Sorceress created by Skeletor to do his bidding.
-However, she was rescued from Skeletor by Man-At-Arms, who raised her as his daughter and trained Teela to serve on the side of good.
-This portrayal of the character was abandoned for the Filmation cartoon series, which portrayed her as the biological daughter of the Sorceress and an unnamed and apparently deceased father, although she was unaware of her true heritage.
+The original minicomics depicted Teela as a "warrior goddess" rescued from Skeletor by He-Man, whom she then supplied with his armour and weaponry.
+This portrayal of the character was abandoned for the Filmation cartoon series, which portrayed her as the daughter of the Sorceress and an unnamed and apparently deceased father, although she was unaware of her true heritage.
 The episode "Teela's Quest" revealed that Man-At-Arms had raised her from infancy at the Sorceress' behest.
 Teela is very outspoken and opinionated, at times disregarding direct orders from her father or being left to deal with the consequences for her disobedience.
 One of her duties is to teach combat skills to Prince Adam.
 She frequently berates him for his careless and worry-free attitude, but is fond of him nonetheless.
 She secretly admires He-Man and wishes Prince Adam could be more like him, unaware that the two are one and the same.
 Episodes such as "Teela's Quest" and "Teela's Triumph" explained that someday Teela will be made aware of the secrets of Grayskull and succeed her mother as the Castle's guardian, although her destiny must be kept secret from her until the right time comes.

 The 2002 cartoon series followed much the same portrayal although the character seemed slightly younger, portrayed as an ambitious and headstrong teenager.
 In several episodes of this series she came much closer to suspecting the dual identity of Prince Adam and He-Man than she ever did in the 1980s series.

 The 2008 toyline Masters of the Universe Classics has a storyline that combines elements of previous canons with new material, creating a new continuity.
 This version of Teela is a clone of the Sorceress (as in the early minicomics), is depicted with both red and blonde hair, and would one day take over from her mother as the new Sorceress.
 Years later, she became the wife of King He-Man and they had a son- the second He-Ro, Dare.

 In the 2013–2014 ongoing DC Comics series, Teela is betrothed to Adam, unbeknownst to her and Adam.
 Later, during a battle through Subternia to bring back her mother, the deceased Sorceress of Grayskull, Teela overshoots a jump intended to take out King Hiss and is engulfed in a mystical flame.
 Dead to her friends for mere seconds, she is reborn as the new Sorceress of Grayskull.

-Teela was voiced in the 1980s series by Linda Gary, Cathy Weseluck in the 1990s series, Lisa Ann Beley in the 2002 series, Sarah Michelle Gellar in Masters of the Universe: Revelation, and Kimberly Brooks in the 2021 series.
+Teela was voiced in the 1980s series by Linda Gary, Cathy Weseluck in the 1990s series, Lisa Ann Beley in the 2002 series, Sarah Michelle Gellar in Masters of the Universe: Revelation, Melissa Benoist in Masters of the Universe: Revolution, and Kimberly Brooks in the 2021 series.
 In the 1980s live-action film, Teela is portrayed by Chelsea Field.
+In the upcoming reboot, she will be play by Camila Mendes.